camargosproj/camargosproj/README.md

 - 🌱 I’m currently learning React
 - 🌱 I’m currently working on a freelance project using python
-- 🥅 2022 Goal: I aim to be a full-stack developer
+- 🥅 2022 Goal: I aim to be a full-stack developer for web scraping

 ### Connect with me: